 What is stem cell treatment?
 Stem cell treatment is an injection therapy.
 It will involve Rafa’s own cells (‘harvested’ from him previously) being injected into his troublesome lower back joint.
 The harvested cells are special cells, called mesenchymal stem cells, which have the ability to proliferate and differentiate into cells that form cartilage.
 Essentially, the aim is to regenerate some of Rafa’s lost cartilage and reduce inflammation via 5 weeks of injections.
 Nadal’s coach and doctor have indicated that he will return to training by December.

 Is it evidence-based?
 Currently there is poor supporting evidence for this type of intervention.
 That’s not to say it won’t be an efficacious treatment option in the future; just that as it stands, the gold standard intervention for chronic lower back pain sufferers is still spinal fusion surgery.
 For Rafa, however, the attractiveness of stem cell treatment lies in the quick turnaround time to being back on the tennis court.
 Spinal fusion surgery is much more invasive and would require a much longer lay-off from tennis.
+Procedures like these could require hours at a spine injury rehabilitation center.
 Even then, it would leave Rafa with restricted mobility that stem cell treatment will not.

 What are other common interventions for degenerative lower back pain?
 Before surgery or stem cell treatment are even considered, chronic low back pain sufferers will always be told to try conservative intervention first (i.e. – a guided rehab program).
 Typically in this population, a strong contributing factor to the pain will be poor biomechanics; there may be an ongoing technique error when performing a repetitive skill, or abnormal posture and muscle activation patterns (as mentioned above, overactivity in the larger, superficial muscles will occur as a compensatory mechanism for smaller, stabilising muscle inhibition).
 Restoring correct muscle function, posture, and movement patterns is an important first step in the treatment of lower back pain that requires the help of a skilled therapist.
 This will likely involve a combination of manual treatment and a specifically-tailored exercise program.
 Only in the case of a failed exercise-based program would the medical approaches mentioned above be considered.